-The Town and Country Planning (Trees) Regulations 2012 requires that the Council shall not confirm a Tree Preservation Order without taking into account any comments or objections made about the Order.
+The Town and Country Planning (Trees) Regulations 2012 requires that we shall not confirm a Tree Preservation Order without taking into account any comments or objections made about the order.

-- Information will be recorded onto the joint Planning and Building Control data base and Document Management system which may be accessed by staff working in these departments and staff in other departments who work on behalf of planning such as the Arun Direct Contact Centre who deal with planning related enquiries.
+- the joint planning and building control data base and document management system which may be accessed by staff working in these departments and staff in other departments who work on behalf of planning such as our contact centre who deal with planning related enquiries

-- Tree Preservation Orders must be made publically available for viewing and your request/comments form part of the making of the order and as such will be published on the website.
+- on our website as Tree Preservation Orders must be made publically available for viewing and your request/comments form part of the making of the order.
 We will aim to redact your personal information such as your telephone number, email and signature.
-We strongly advise you not to include information of a personal nature such as medical / financial details within your request /comment but if included we will aim to redact it.
+We strongly advise you not to include information of a personal nature such as medical / financial details within your request /comment but if included we will aim to redact it

-- Tree Preservation Orders are shared with Local Land Charges as they are legally required to reveal Tree Preservation Orders in Local Searches under the Local Land Charges Act 1975 and Rules 1977
+- local land charges as they are legally required to reveal Tree Preservation Orders in local searches under the Local Land Charges Act 1975 and Rules 1977

-- On occasion, Arun District Council may outsource the processing of work to third parties, contractors or consultants.
-If this is done they will have access to your request/comments but they are obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the work on our behalf .They will not use or pass on your information for any other purpose.
+- third parties, contractors or consultants if we outsource work to them.
+If this is done they will have access to your request/comments but they are obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the work on our behalf .They will not use or pass on your information for any other purpose

-- If Arun District Council receives a request, under the Freedom of Information Act (FOI) or Environmental Information Regulations (EIR), to disclose information relating to Tree Preservation Orders and representations on them, we are obliged to do so unless the information is deemed exempt under the Act.
+In addition, if we receive a request, under the Freedom of Information Act (FOI) or Environmental Information Regulations (EIR), to disclose information, we are obliged to do so unless the information is deemed exempt under the act.
 We can only withhold information under FOI or EIR if the information falls under one of the exemptions (FOI) or exceptions (EIR) set out in legislation.